-Unless you are planning on viewing the moon as part of the astronomy experience, especially if it’s an eclipse, chances are you will plan a star party or meteor shower viewing on days and times when the moon is not in the sky.
+Unless you are planning on viewing the moon as part of the astronomy experience, chances are you will plan an event on a night when the moon is not prominent in the sky.

 4. Bad Weather

-Still, I cannot tell you how many celestial events I myself have missed because of bad weather in my location.
-I’m talking lunar eclipses, Mercury transits, planetary conjunctions, and some meteor showers all missed because of those thick fluffy things in the sky.
+I cannot tell you how many celestial events I myself have missed (eclipses, meteor showers, conjunctions, transits, you name it!) because of bad weather in my location.

 3. Inconvenient Times